AmericanAirlines/Hangar/README.md

 #### Feature Utilization

-After deploying Hangar youIn Hangar's current state, you'll need to manually modify the `Admin` table to create a new record for your admin users.
+In Hangar's current state, you'll need to manually modify the `Admin` table to create a new record for your admin users.
 Once created, your admin users will have full access to create judging sessions and see their results.

 #### Customization